Mohd Sharkar Shamsudin: Education

-He was born and raised in Temerloh, Mohd Sharkar completed his secondary in Technical Institute Kuantan in 1979.
+He was born and raised in Temerloh, Mohd Sharkar completed his secondary in the Technical Institute of Kuantan in 1979.
 He continued his Form Six at Yayasan Anda Akademik before he furthered his study in the USA.
 He graduated from Indiana State University, Terre Haute, Indiana, where he received a Bachelor's Science Degree in Business Administration in 1986.
-In June 2013, he was appointed as Chairman of Pahang State Tourism and Culture Committee.
+In June 2013, he was appointed as Chairman of the Pahang State Tourism and Culture Committee.

 Personal life

-Mohd Sharkar is married to Mustakizah Sulaiman and has four children.
+Mohd Sharkar is married to Mustakizah Sulaiman and has four children and 5 grandchildren.
+He is a strong supporter of Sri Pahang in the Malaysia Premier League and Liverpool in the English Premier League.